MobiBotInnovate/.github/profile/README.md

 ### Assembly
 Current draw is approx 0.5A
 ### IMU
 The IMU is controlled using the following ros2 package https://github.com/hiwad-aziz/ros2_mpu6050_driver.
+The IMU needs to be integrated with the odometry from the wheel encoders.
 ### Setup
 The following is the connection diagram for the robots circuitry: ![Wiring](https://github.com/MobiBotInnovate/diffbot/blob/main/wiringD.png)
 ## Development machine
+Make sure you have ubuntu 22.04 LTS installed on your laptop.
+### Install ROS2 Humble
+- Follow the installation instruction
 ## Raspberry Pi setup
 ### Format SD card
 Download the [raspberry pi imager](https://www.raspberrypi.com/software/) for your system.
 Launch the program and follow the instructions.
 Choose "other os" then Ubuntu server 22.04 LTS.
 Modify any settings youd like, I suggest setting up the internet and enabling ssh.